 Recline Positions: | 12 |

-The Cybex Sirona S is incredibly comfortable and soft, but it weighs 30.4 pounds so carrying it out of the car will be awkward - as there is no handle anywhere on the seat.
+The Cybex Sirona S weighs 30.4 pounds, so carrying it out of the car will be awkward - as there is no handle on the seat.
+This is a one-piece car seat, and the base doesn’t detach, unlike the Evenflo Gold Revolve 360.

 Finally, since the tether is needed to keep the seat firmly attached when facing forward, it will stop the seat from rotating.
-This means it will only rotate if in a rear-facing position, just like the Graco Turn2Me.
+This means it will only turn if in a rear-facing position, just like the Graco Turn2Me.

 Check The Cybex Sirona S Reviews From Amazon*